kickitharder/Meade-LX200-Classic-Emulator/README.md

 5)	The emulator assumes a max slew rate is 8 degrees per second.
 For 12” and 16” LX200s, this is 6 and 4 degrees per second respectively, so please bare that in mind.

-I have added two additional commands for the emulator (they are not on the real LX200):
+I have added a few additional commands for the emulator (they are not on the real LX200):

 1)  :VE#    Returns the version of the emulator.
 2)  :VZ#    Resets the emulator's settings.
 The Arduino needs to be reset for this to take effect.